Sithum Nanayakkara

 The advice Sithum would give other students is simple: say yes to new opportunities.

 “Getting out of your comfort zone is the best way to improve your skills and stand out from others.
 This not only helps create more connections, which will lead to even better opportunities, but it makes you feel more connected to the people and New Zealand as an international student.
-I’m proud of myself for reaching out and tackling new opportunities – it has made my university life so much better.”
+I’m proud of myself for reaching out and tackling new opportunities – it made my university life so much better.”

 He says he would highly recommend AUT’s mechatronics engineering degree.